-Projected Balance at 6/30/19: \$350,000
+Projected Balance at 6/30/25: \$350,000

-Row 95 of Appendix D
+Row 98 of Appendix D

 This reserve is designed to fund liabilities of the City for items related to the operations of SWR Fund.
 These include costs of litigation (or other unanticipated costs) related to the closure of the former Coombsville Dump/Hidden Glen Landfill Site.
-The minimum funding level for this reserve is \$200,000 per the Fund's Fiscal Policy; however, an additional \$150,000 was placed in this reserve based on advice from the City Attorney and Finance Director in 2014.
+The minimum funding level for this reserve is \$200,000 per the Fund's Fiscal Policy; however, an additional \$150,000 was placed in this reserve based on advice from the City Attorney and Finance Director in 2014 and remains valid.